yuzhe0690/PRG2104_FinalAssginment/README.md

 - Other than that, the game should be visually pleasing even though it uses simple graphics.

 **Game Features:**
-- Collision detection algorithm, current & highest score, checkered field background, scalable drawing method, and special head color for the snake.
+- Collision detection algorithm, current & highest score, checker field background, scalable drawing method, and special head color for the snake.

 **OOP Practices Used:**
 - Inheritance, abstract classes, polymorphism, and encapsulation.